MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

 ## Before we start

 * You must have completed Lesson 1
-* You should know how to simulate different devices in Chrome Developer tools

 ## Materials needed

-* style.css file served from your public folder
+* `style.css` file served from your public folder

 ## Lesson

 We have restaurants on the page!
 What we don't have is something attractive or pleasing.
-We need to give our html page some loving css rules to lay it out nicely.
-Designing for the web is quite unsual because the screen sizes for a web page are so dramatically different.
+We need to give our html page some loving CSS rules to lay it out nicely.
+Designing for the web is quite tricky because the screen sizes for a web page on different devices are so dramatically different.

 ![different screen sizes for web pages](https://d1xzrcop0305fv.cloudfront.net/wp-content/uploads/2016/06/zymr-adaptive-responsive-design_3.jpg)